tahalahlou/GradCU/README.md

 ## Getting Started

-1. Visit the deployed site (if hosted)
+1. Visit the deployed site
 2. Select which requirement categories you want to display
 3. Explore course prerequisites and relationships
 4. Use filters to focus on specific areas